 Dogs are more prone to contracting hookworms, but cats too are at significant risk.
 Hookworms are similar to roundworms, but are much smaller and live in the small intestine.
 Serious hookworm infestation can cause anemia because they feed off a cat’s blood.

 As the name suggests, these infect a cat’s lungs.
 The usual host for a lungworm is a snail or a slug.
 They, however, rise up the food chain when a bird eats a slug and the cat then preys on the bird.
-Coughing is the symptom because they take root in the lungs.
+Coughing is a symptom because they take root in the lungs.

 Contracted from a mosquito bite, the condition was thought to afflict only dogs but instances of feline heartworm have grown significantly.
 Heartworms in cats create lung problems.
 There is no treatment for heartworms in cats but in many cases, cats are able to stave off the infection on their own.